 - Date of birth

 To disconnect your supply, you will have to remove the address from your account.
-Then, you will transfer the supply to the property owner or the new tenants.
+Then, you transfer the supply to the property owner or the new tenants.
 You can usually also do this through the Hesabi portal.

 Changing electricity suppliers in Saudi Arabia